Homes for Sale in Laurel Canyon

 Laurel Canyon is a both a canyon and a neighborhood located in the Hollywood Hills.
 The area is best known as being a shortcut from the Westside to Studio City and for its place in history as the home to many famous musicians, especially during the height of rock n' roll during the 1960s and 1970s.
 The environment here is woodsy given all the trees and plant life.
 The vibe is laid-back yet one is not far from the action in the city below.

 The area continues to appeal to residents with bohemian and artistic sensibilities, in part due to its history and because it is where home shoppers can find some of the most affordable real estate in the Hollywood Hills West area.
 Laurel Hills and Mt.
 Olmpus subdivision located within Laurel Canyon.

 Latest Laurel Canyon Real Estate Listings

-Laurel Canyon Information
+Laurel Canyon Neighborhood

 Since Laurel Canyon offers some small lots without a view, the neighborhood allows buyers to purchase homes in the Hollywood Hills at a much lower price point than neighboring areas.
 While this is true, the neighborhood is also home to numerous examples of modern architecture as well as properties with panoramic views.